Lewis Henry Morgan

 About the author

-Born in Aurora, New York, in 1818, Lewis Henry Morgan trained as a lawyer and built his career in Rochester.
-Alongside his legal work and public service in New York state politics, he developed a deep interest in Native American societies, especially the Seneca and the broader Haudenosaunee Confederacy.
+Born in 1818 near Aurora, New York, Lewis Henry Morgan trained as a lawyer and built much of his career in Rochester.
+Alongside his legal and business work, he developed a deep interest in the cultures and social systems of Indigenous peoples, especially the Haudenosaunee (Iroquois), and that interest led to some of the foundational work of early anthropology.